-Should the Planning Commission concur with the Applicant and Staff, they can find that this criterion is met.
+The Planning Commission concurs with the Applicant and Staff and finds that this criterion is met.

 (c) The proposed use will not alter the character of the surrounding area in a manner which substantially limits, impairs or prevents the use of surrounding properties for the permitted uses listed in the underlying zoning district.